-The Bee Informed Partnership at the University of Maryland and USDA Agricultural Research Service piloted a new service to aid beekeepers experiencing crashing hives that require immediate attention in the fall/winter of 2012-2013, and we are now offering this as a full scale service.
+The Bee Informed Partnership at the University of Maryland and USDA Agricultural Research Service piloted a new service in 2012-2013 to aid beekeepers experiencing crashing hives that require immediate attention, and we are now offering this as a full scale service.
 This long overdue initiative comes in the form of an ‘Emergency Response Kit,’ (ERK) aiming to gain a better understanding of the factors that contribute to colony loss.

 PRICE OF KITS AND SERVICES: The cost of the kit without pesticide analysis is $299.
 When sending samples please enclose a check payable to the University of Maryland with the samples for the appropriate amount depending on the selection you have chosen.
 This price includes service cost and processing.
 Should you choose to collect pollen from your sampled colonies; those samples will be sent to the USDA’s Agricultural Marketing Service (AMS) and analyzed for approximately 170 known pesticides.
 If you would like to have pesticide analysis done you will need to pay an additional $704 (this includes two complete pesticide analyses, one from the group of healthy colonies and one from the group of weak colonies).
 The total cost of the kits with the pesticide sampling is $1003.

 The breakdown of the analyses that are included in the different ERK Kits are listed below: